Hotels near Sonoita Fairgrounds

 Are there extended-stay hotels near Sonoita Fairgrounds?

-Yes — several extended-stay hotels are available near Sonoita Fairgrounds.
-Towneplace Suites by Marriott Sierra Vista (40.68 mi) offers a full kitchen and on-site laundry.
-Candlewood Suites Sierra Vista by IHG (40.93 mi) offers a full kitchen and on-site laundry.
+Yes — Towneplace Suites by Marriott Sierra Vista (40.68 mi, from $175/night) and Candlewood Suites Sierra Vista by IHG (40.93 mi, from $141/night) are all extended-stay properties near Sonoita Fairgrounds, with full kitchens and on-site laundry.

 Which hotels near Sonoita Fairgrounds offer free parking?